-$$t' = \frac{t \cdot \frac{v}{c^2} x}{\sqrt{1 \cdot \frac{v}{c^2}}}$$

-Moreover, according to this equation the time difference Δt^1 of two events with respect to K^1 does not in general vanish, even when the time difference Δt^1 of the same events with reference to K vanishes.
-Pure " space-distance " of two events with respect to K results in " time-distance " of the same events with respect to K. But the discovery of Minkowski, which was of importance for the formal development of the theory of relativity, does not lie here.
-It is to be found rather in the fact of his recognition that the four-dimensional space-time continuum of the theory of relativity, in its most essential formal properties, shows a pronounced relationship to the three-dimensional continuum of Euclidean geometrical space.1) In order to give due prominence to this relationship, however, we must replace the usual time co-ordinate t by an imaginary magnitude $\sqrt{-1}$ et proportional to it.
+$$t' = \frac{t - \frac{v}{c^2}x}{\sqrt{1 - \frac{v^2}{c^2}}}.$$ the formal development of the theory of relativity, does not lie here.
+It is to be found rather in the fact of his recognition that the four-dimensional space-time continuum of the theory of relativity, in its most essential formal properties, shows a pronounced relationship to the three-dimensional continuum of Euclidean geometrical space.1 In order to give due prominence to this relationship, however, we must replace the usual time coordinate t by an imaginary magnitude $\sqrt{-1}$ ct proportional to it.
 Under these conditions, the natural laws satisfying the demands of the (special) theory of relativity assume mathematical forms, in which the time co-ordinate plays exactly the same role as the three space co-ordinates.
 Formally, these four co-ordinates correspond exactly to the three space co-ordinates in Euclidean geometry.
 It must be clear even to the non-mathematician that, as a consequence of this purely formal addition to our knowledge, the theory perforce gained clearness in no mean measure.
-These inadequate remarks can give the reader only a vague notion of the important idea contributed by Minkowski.
-Without it the general theory of relativity, of which the fundamental ideas are developed in the following pages, would perhaps have got no farther than its long clothes.
-Minkowski's work is doubtless difficult of access to anyone inexperienced in mathematics, but since it is not necessary to have a very exact grasp of this work in order to understand the fundamental ideas of either the special or the general theory of relativity, I shall leave it here at present, and revert to it only towards the end of Part 2.